janis-commerce/api/README.md

 Returns the fields to exclude from the api response data passing simple fields or specific paths to such fields.

 ℹ️ **Note**:
-- The wildcard `*` in the field path of the `excludeFieldsLogRequestData` or `excludeFieldsLogResponseBody` static getter, is used to access properties inside arrays or when the root field path is unknown.
+- The wildcard `*` in the field path of the `excludeFieldsLogRequestData` or `excludeFieldsLogResponseBody` static getter, is used to access properties inside arrays of one level or nested arrays.
 - The wildcard `**` in the field path of the `excludeFieldsLogRequestData` or `excludeFieldsLogResponseBody` static getter, can be used when the intermediate field path is unknown between the root and the field to exclude.
 - The `excludeFieldsLogRequestData` or `excludeFieldsLogResponseBody` static getter can have both field names and field paths.